There is a difference between the word true winners in this site and winners used in general.

 We often feel that we are ranked in various aspects by social background including family name, ancestry, gender, annual income and educational background.

 These are sorted as discrimination by human ego, and it seems to be a modern caste system.
-For relative evaluation, when you say someone as a victor, it seems that you often imply the existence of a loser.
+For relative evaluation, when you say someone as a winner, it seems that you often imply the existence of a loser.

 Dharma is a true role for spiritual evolution given at the time of birth, means pure dedication and also includes social contribution through work.
 For the will to carry out Dharma, Natural Law smiles and we can gain support of the environment.